Karandash8/virtualbox_WSL2/README.md

 Two things happen on top of normal Vagrant behavior:
 - the second port forwarding entry is created on 0.0.0.0 that allows to ssh to VirtualBox VM from WSL2 on Windows IP.
-- Windows IP is automatically selected for `vagrant ssh` command instean of localhost.
+- Windows IP is automatically selected for `vagrant ssh` command instead of localhost.

 ## Installation